 Panther Creek High School offers SMART Lunch, an extended single lunch period.
 Each teacher has been assigned two days per week to offer tutorials.
 In order to receive credit for attending SMART lunch, your attendance must be documented.
 While attending SMART lunch, students are expected to work quietly on English III related assignments, to complete make-up work, or to receive additional help.

 Plagiarism:

-Regardless of whether you meant to or not, if you submit unoriginal work (another person's writing or work that borrows extensively from another source), you will be found guilty of plagiarism.
 Plagiarism is a Level II offense and violates the Student Code of Conduct.
 An administrative referral will be made for all infractions of this nature.
 Please see the Student Code of Conduct for information regarding Academic Integrity.